Risk Assessment and Vulnerability Identification of Energy-Transportation Infrastructure Systems to Extreme Weather: Introduction

+Meanwhile, although existing studies have made significant contributions by exploring various combinations of emergency decisions, most of them focus only on power systems, overlooking how interactions among different infrastructure systems, especially transportation systems, could influence assessments under extreme weather conditions.
+This could hinder an accurate understanding of risk levels.
+In extreme weather events, multiple types of emergency decisions rely on the actual mobility behaviors occurring within the transportation system, not only as an adjunct to the energy system.
+The transportation system, as an entity with its own behavioral characteristics, may also be affected by compounded impacts of extreme weather on its behavior and state.
+Therefore, if the analysis focuses only on the energy system and treats mobile resources only as boundary conditions moving between its nodes, it cannot fully capture the interdependencies among systems or the compound impacts of extreme weather on energy-transportation systems.

 Urban infrastructure systems may be coupled at various levels, such as physical, geographical, informational, and logical.
 The spatiotemporal dynamic development of extreme weather is a concept situated at the geographical level.
 Moreover, emergency decisions related to electric vehicles, mobile energy storage, mobile generators, repair scheduling, and fuel transportation occur within the transportation system at the geographical level.
-Therefore, incorporating the transportation system as an infrastructure system of equal standing to the energy system and studying the behaviors and performance of the transportation system alongside the energy system under extreme weather conditions is a natural requirement for establishing a more comprehensive evaluation framework \cite{Wang_Risk_Unified_2024}.
+Therefore, incorporating the transportation system as an infrastructure system of equal standing to the energy system and studying the behaviors and performance of the transportation system alongside the energy system under extreme weather conditions is a natural requirement for establishing a more comprehensive assessment framework \cite{Wang_Risk_Unified_2024}.
 On the one hand, this requires a more detailed consideration of risk compounding effects.
 For example, although hurricanes may not directly destroy transportation systems, power outages at charging stations caused by distribution line failures could degrade the performance of the transportation system.
 While rainfall and flooding may have little impact on the power network, they could delay repair work in the transportation network, thereby affecting the repair time for distribution lines and, in turn, impacting power loads.
-On the other hand, this also allows for a more thorough exploration of the additional resilience potential in transportation networks, facilitating coordinated decision-making for emergency repairs, emergency power supply, and emergency transportation.
+The compound effects of extreme weather on coupled infrastructure systems may significantly impact risk assessments.
+On the other hand, this also allows for a more thorough exploration of the additional resilience potential in transportation networks, facilitating coordinated decision-making for emergency repairs, emergency power supply, and emergency logistics.